The village of Buffon les Forges

 Now open to the public and offering guided tours, you can discover the personality of Buffon and some of his discoveries.

-Georges Louis Leclerc Buffon, born a few miles away in the town of Montbard (1707 to 1788), was an expert naturalist and appointed to the King of France.
+Georges Louis Leclerc Buffon, born a few miles away in the town of Montbard (1707 to 1788), was an expert naturalist and was appointed to the King of France.

-Buffon traveled extensively studying minerals, birds and wildlife.
+Buffon travelled extensively studying minerals, birds and wildlife.
 He published his first volume of the Histoire Naturelle in 1749.
 In total he wrote 44 volumes and is renowned as the father of Natural History, laying the foundations for the study of Evolution.

 Read the Wiki article the Comte de Buffon